sajjadh47/international-telephone-input-with-flags-and-dial-codes/README.md

 ### Features

-* Option To Enable Plugin Feature
+- Option To Enable Plugin Feature
-* Option To Select Specific Input Using CSS3 Specification Class/ID/Tag
+- Option To Select Specific Input Using CSS3 Specification Class/ID/Tag
-* Option To Exclude Countries
+- Option To Exclude Countries
-* Option To Only Show Specific Countries
+- Option To Only Show Specific Countries
-* Option To Auto Detect User Country
+- Option To Auto Detect User Country
-* Fallback To Ajax For Detecting Country To Bypass Page Cache
+- Fallback To Ajax For Detecting Country To Bypass Page Cache

 Please include a statement in your Privacy Policy informing users that their country may be detected based on their IP address.
 However, no personally identifiable information is stored or retained.

-Interested in contributing to International Telephone Input With Flags And Dial Codes?
-Contact me at sagorh672(at)gmail(dot)com

 ## Screenshots